tmonj1/misc/dotnetcore/HowToUseSerilogDemo/README.md

 After the program runs successfuly, open your browser and go to "http://localhost:5100" (or https://localhost:5101), and then go to "http://localhsot:5341" for SEQ.

-## 2. Publish and run both the program and SEQ
+## 2. Run both the program and SEQ on docker

 ```bash
 # docker build and run